JagadeeswarJ/Attendance-Bot/README.md

 1. **`Telegraf`** - A modern Telegram Bot API framework for Node.js.
 It makes it easy to develop bots on Telegram.

 2. **`puppeteer`** -Puppeteer is a Node.js library that provides a high-level API to control headless Chrome or Chromium browsers, enabling automation of tasks like web scraping, testing, and rendering

+## Additional Usage

+Apart from the Telegram bot, the attendance can also be fetched independently using the `getAttendance` script file.
+This script allows a single user to fetch their attendance without interacting with the bot.